Pretty position – lovely peaceful roads and picturesque views of the Thames

 "I love walking through the beautifully planted gardens at Hampton Court Palace on a sunny day."Ivanka Modesteva-Gyurova

-"As well as tours of the palace, which was once home to Henry VIII, there is plenty to see at Hampton Court, including beautiful gardens, a cafe and seasonal festivals."Sonia Gill
+"As well as tours of the palace, there is plenty to see at Hampton Court!"Joe Robinson

 "There are some extraordinary properties in the Surbiton and Kingston area that you wouldn't find in central London."Leanna Sharman